labstreaminglayer/App-LabRecorder/README.md

 # Getting LabRecorder

+The [releases page](https://github.com/labstreaminglayer/App-LabRecorder/releases) contains archives of past LabRecorder builds.
+Try downloading and running an archive that matches your platform.

+If there are no archives matching your target platform, or the ones available don't run, then continue reading below.
+If the instructions don't help then please post an issue to the [repo's issues page](https://github.com/labstreaminglayer/App-LabRecorder/issues).

 ## Dependencies

-For LabRecorder to work on your system, you might need to first install some dependencies.
+For LabRecorder to work on your system, you might need to first install some dependencies, specifically liblsl and optionally Qt.

+### Windows

+The Windows archives ship with all required dependencies.
+If you suspect you are missing a dependency, try running [Dependencies.exe](https://github.com/lucasg/Dependencies/releases) then navigating to the LabRecorder.exe.
+It's important to launch Dependencies.exe from the same environment that you would use to launch this application: if you launch this application by double-clicking the executable in Windows' finder then do the same on the Dependencies.exe icon; if you launch this application in a Terminal window, then use that same Terminal to launch Dependencies.

 ### MacOS

-In the near future it will be necessary to use [homebrew](https://brew.sh/) to manage LSL Apps and their dependencies:
+In the near future, many LSL Apps (especially LabRecorder) will not ship with their dependencies and will look for the dependencies to be installed on the system.
+The easiest way to manage the dependencies is by using [homebrew](https://brew.sh/):
 * Install homebrew: `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
+* `brew install labstreaminglayer/tap/lsl`
+* `brew install qt`

+You can then install LabRecorder directly from homebrew: `brew install labrecorder`

+Run it with `open /usr/local/opt/labrecorder/LabRecorder/LabRecorder.app`

 ### Linux Ubuntu

-The Ubuntu releases do not typically ship with their dependencies so you will also have to download and install those:
+The Ubuntu releases do not typically ship with their dependencies, so you must download and install those:
-* Download and install the latest [liblsl-{version}-bionic_amd64.deb from its release page](https://github.com/sccn/liblsl/releases)
+* Download, extract, and install the latest [liblsl-{version}-{target}_amd64.deb from its release page](https://github.com/sccn/liblsl/releases)
     * We hope to make this available via a package manager soon.
+      * Quick ref Ubuntu 20.04: `curl -L https://github.com/sccn/liblsl/releases/download/v1.16.0/liblsl-1.16.0-bionic_amd64.deb -o liblsl.deb`
+      * Quick ref Ubuntu 22.04: `curl -L https://github.com/sccn/liblsl/releases/download/v1.16.0/liblsl-1.16.0-jammy_amd64.deb -o liblsl.deb`
-    * You can install liblsl directly by double clicking on it, or with with `sudo dpkg -i {filename}.deb`
+    * You can install liblsl directly by double-clicking on the deb, or with `sudo dpkg -i {filename}.deb` or `sudo apt install {filename}.deb`
 * See the bottom of the [lsl build env docs](https://labstreaminglayer.readthedocs.io/dev/build_env.html).
-    * For most cases, this will amount to `sudo apt-get install qtbase5-dev`
+    * For most cases, this will amount to installing Qt and its dependencies:

-## Downloading LabRecorder

-### MacOS
+      * Ubuntu 18.xx or 20.xx: `sudo apt-get install build-essential qtbase5-dev libpugixml-dev`

-* `brew install labstreaminglayer/tap/labrecorder`
+      * Ubuntu >= 22.04: `sudo apt-get install qt6-base-dev freeglut3-dev`

-* Run it with `open /usr/local/opt/labrecorder/LabRecorder/LabRecorder.app`

-### Others

-Navigate to the [`releases` page](https://github.com/labstreaminglayer/App-LabRecorder/releases) and download the latest release for your platform.

 # Usage

 The LabRecorder displays a list of currently present device streams under "Record from Streams".
 If you have turned on a device after you have already started the recorder, click the "Update" button to update the list (this takes ca. 2 seconds).
-> For testing you can use a "dummy" device from the `lslexamples` found in the [liblsl release assets](https://github.com/sccn/liblsl/releases) (for example SendData<!--, SendStringMarkers, and SendDataSimple-->).
+> For testing, you can use a "dummy" device from the `lslexamples` found in the [liblsl release assets](https://github.com/sccn/liblsl/releases) (for example SendData<!--, SendStringMarkers, and SendDataSimple-->).

 If you cannot see streams that are provided on another computer, read the section Network Troubleshooting on the NetworkConnectivity page.

-You can select which streams you want to record from and which not by checking the check boxes next to them.
+You can select which streams you want to record from and which not by checking the checkboxes next to them.
 > ![labrecorder-default.png](doc/labrecorder-default.png)

 Note that if you have multiple streams with the same name and host, it is impossible to check only 1.
 If any is checked then they will all be recorded.